cptihar/cptihar/README.md

 - 👋 Hi, I’m @cptihar
 - 👀 I’m interested in drugs
 - 🌱 I’m currently learning meth cooking
-- 💞️ I’m looking to collaborate on methamphetamines
+- 💞️ I’m looking to collaborate on creating crystal meth
 - 📫 How to reach me XD
+- i'm an alcoholic

 <!---
 cptihar/cptihar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.